An Adaptive Mixer Allocation Algorithm for the Quantum Alternating Operator Ansatz: Preliminaries

-For any vertex $v$ with a degree greater than one, the implementation of $\mathrm{e}^{-\mathrm{i}\beta_i B_v}$ corresponds to a multi-qubit controlled $R_x$ gate, where the relevant qubits corresponding to the neighbors of $v$ act as control qubits and the qubit corresponding to $v$ serves as the target qubit.
+For any vertex $v$ with a degree greater than one, the implementation of $U_{M_{v} }(\beta_{i}) =$ $\mathrm{e}^{-\mathrm{i}\beta_i M_v}$ corresponds to a multi-qubit controlled $R_x(\beta_{i})$ gate (i.e., the `mixer'), where the relevant qubits corresponding to the neighbors of $v$ act as control qubits and the qubit corresponding to $v$ serves as the target qubit.
 This implies that each vertex (represented by a qubit) has an associated multi-qubit controlled $R_x$ gate.
 Since current quantum hardware is generally unable to directly implement multi-qubit controlled $R_x$ gates, it is necessary to decompose them into a series of basic gates (e.g., controlled-NOT gates and rotation gates).
-As the number of control qubits increases, the resources and circuit depth required for this decomposition grow dramatically \cite{gate_decomposition_ieee,gate_decomposition_quantum}, which limits the scale of optimization problems that can be handled by NISQ devices.
-Therefore, when solving the MIS problem using QAOA+, it is crucial to minimize not only the total number of multi-qubit controlled gates but also to prioritize reducing those with more control qubits.
-This is essential for solving larger-scale problems with limited resources in the NISQ era.
+As the number of control qubits increases, the resources and circuit depth required for this decomposition grow dramatically \cite{gate_decomposition_ieee,gate_decomposition_quantum}, which limits the scale of optimization problems that can be handled by resource-constrained devices.

-QAOA+ searches for the optimal solution within the feasible solution space, aiming to maximize the number of vertices in the independent set.
-The corresponding classical objective function is given in Eq.~\ref{eq:max_independent_set}.
-To express this objective in the quantum domain, each $x_v$ in the classical cost function $-C(x)$ is replaced by the quantum operator $(I - \sigma_v^z)/2$ \cite{QAOA}, where $\sigma_v^z$ represents acting the Pauli-Z operator on the $v$-th qubit.
-The quantum target Hamiltonian for the MIS problem in QAOA+ is given by